modehnal/GNOMETerminalAutomation/article/presentation_article.md

   Its file strucure is our project template and all other things are going before or after the behave command line execution.
 Behave has limitations that we have to hack around sometimes to get our desired outcome.
 Those are rare althought we have a recent example.

   We need to generate log no matter what part fails, so that the end user can evaluate what went wrong.
 The problem starts when the very first function is called, `before_all`.
 Something can still go wrong and we need to attach the data to the report.
-The problem is that behave even if it was called as `'behave -f html-pretty'`, behave "does not know" about the formatter in the `before_all` function.
+The problem is that behave even if it was called as `behave -f html-pretty`, behave "does not know" about the formatter in the `before_all` function.
 So when we are dealing with an error in setup we have nowhere to attach it to.
 We can bypass it by saving the error and evaluate any errors in the very next function `before_scenario`, end the run, and attach it to the report since behave now knows it has a formatter defined.
 This is workaroundable but quite inconvinient.

   There are rare issues where the bahave fails and no logs are generated while we would love at least partial results, but since behave generates the output, if behave fails we have nothing to parse for our `html-pretty` output.
 Sometimes behave also captures errors and we have to go for an adventure to see where the error was coming from since the error we get said nothing about the real issue.
 There are no blockers currently, just inconveniences that we would love not to deal with.